The Oubliette: Torture of Unspeakable Horror

 Often this horrible prison was built as a very narrow passage, not wide enough for the prisoner to sit down or even get down on his knees.
-He was forced to stand as he starved to death, the sounds of the living all around him.
+He was forced to stand or lie prone as he starved to death.
 He could tilt his head back to see the the grate, far above his head and out of reach, but that was all.

-The oubliettes were often built within the upper floors of a castle, rather than in the cellar, so that victims could hear and smell the life of the castle as they slowly died of deprivation in unspeakable conditions.
+The oubliettes were sometimes built within the walls of the upper floors of a castle, rather than in the dungeon, so that victims could hear and smell the life of the castle as they slowly died of deprivation in unspeakable conditions.
 Corpses were left to be consumed by vermin, and many oubliettes were discovered, centuries later, to be strewn with human bones.

-Although the oubliette is thought to have originated in French castles, other countries soon made use of the goulish idea.
-Oubliettes can be found throughout Europe.
+Although the oubliette is thought to have originated in French castles, other European countries soon made use of the goulish idea, though they apparently did not use the word "oubliette" to describe them until the 1800's.
 One was recently discovered in a castle in Nottinghamshire, England.
 At first, experts were not sure what this unusual structure was.
 Archaeologists examined the pit and proclaimed it an ancient oubliette.
 As you will see, there is some speculation that Robin Hood, who was, of course, a citizen of Nottingham, may have been held here, at some point.
 The castle curators must wait for funding to allow archaeologists to ascertain if there are human remains below the the floor of the oubliette.